-In 2011, biannual reporting was established for the benefit of the Executive Committee of Somfy Activities and the managers of all subsidiaries in relation to the progress of action plans and the resolution of weaknesses identified.
+Since 2011, biannual reporting has been established for the benefit of the Executive Committee of Somfy Activities and the managers of all subsidiaries in relation to the progress of action plans and the resolution of weaknesses that were identified.

-Certain improvements are directly addressed by entities on a local level, while others are looked into at head office by the Internal Control Department and/or in collaboration with the Group's IT Department.
+Certain improvements are directly addressed by entities at a local level, while others are looked into centrally by the Internal Control Department and/or in collaboration with the Group's IT Department.

-The Internal Control Department also contributes to various projects, such as for instance the implementation of a system devoted to managing and monitoring the order commitments of Somfy SAS in 2011.
+The Internal Control Department also contributes to various projects, such as for example the implementation of a system devoted to managing and monitoring the order commitments of Somfy SAS in 2011-2012.

-Lastly, the Internal Control Department is also responsible for the central monitoring and update of the risk mapping, in collaboration with the Internal Audit Department more specifically in relation to the methodology.

-Other corporate functions are also involved, depending on the scope of the risks in question (crisis management, fire risk, treasury, hygiene and safety plans, etc.).
+Lastly, the Internal Control Department is also responsible for the central monitoring of risks and the update of risk mapping, in collaboration with the Internal Audit Department specifically in relation to the methodology.
+Other corporate functions are also involved, depending on the scope of the risks in question (crisis management, fire risk, treasury, hygiene and safety, etc.).